 The Revelation Jacket is an example of a three-layer GORE-TEX® construction.
 The fabric is made by bonding the membrane to a resilient nylon face fabric and fleece-backed soft shell body to create a sturdy layer.

 GORE-TEX® Active – as the name merits – is meant for highly aerobic activities that you will likely do in a day (like cross-country skiing, alpine climbing or other stop-and-go activities).
 You want a jacket to breathe, and breathe well, when you are, for example, skinning up the backside of a mountain.
 But it also needs to be simultaneously protective in less-than-ideal conditions.

 GORE-TEX® Active is lightweight, capitalizes on a minimalistic design and is incredibly breathable, which is ideal for these stop-and-go activities.
 Typically, GORE-TEX® Active (as well as GORE-TEX® Pro) are made with a three-layer construction.

-One of Dempster’s favorites is the award-winning Axiom Jacket™.
+One OR athlete favorite is the award-winning Axiom Jacket™.
 The Axiom is a featherweight champ weighing in at just over 13 ounces and is made with a three-layer GORE-TEX® Active that uses nylon face fabrics.
 The highly popular women’s version is called the Clairvoyant Jacket™.
 It uses polyester face fabrics that have a distinct softness and quiet feel.